What is the Difference Between a Utility Company and an Electricity Provider?

 A growing number of states have legalized electricity and natural gas deregulation, but no state is fully deregulated.
 In some parts of deregulated states, especially rural areas, energy service transmission and billing are still provided by the same company.
 These companies are usually classified as municipally-owned utilities or cooperatives.

-In some of these more rural areas, energy choice hasn't yet arrived in part because the sparse populations make it difficult for multiple providers to compete in a cost-effective way.
+In some of these more rural areas, energy choice hasn't yet arrived in part because the sparse populations make it difficult for multiple energy providers to compete in a cost-effective way.
 But electricity deregulation is always expanding, so areas that don't offer choice today may do so in the future.

 If you have both a utility and a provider, there can be some confusion about who to call for service.
 The answer depends on the type of service you need.